Texas Gov. Abbott signs law making 21 legal age to buy tobacco products

 VAPING BOOM: TWICE THE AMOUNT OF TEENS VAPING THAN LAST YEAR, SURVEY FINDS

-Senate Majority Leader Mitch McConnell, R-Ky., introduced last month bipartisan legislation on Monday to raise the federal minimum age to purchase tobacco from 18 to 21 in a move to curtail the growing use of e-cigarettes and tobacco products by teenagers.
+Senate Majority Leader Mitch McConnell, R-Ky., introduced last month bipartisan legislation to raise the federal minimum age to purchase tobacco from 18 to 21 in a move to curtail the growing use of e-cigarettes and tobacco products by teenagers.

 The legislation, which was co-sponsored by Sen. Tim Kaine, D-Va., comes as the use of e-cigarettes and vaping products has skyrocketed among minors across the country.
 While e-cigarettes -- like the popular Juul -- do not contain tobacco, they do have the addictive substance nicotine and are marketed in a variety of flavors that critics say are meant to appeal to young people.